dcunited001/dcunited001.github.io/_drafts/matroids.md

   - "if you're the smartest person in the room, find another room."
 - typologies of variation in psycho/socio/cultural dimensions, quantified with social media data.
+- exploiting social media filter bubbles to create false consensus effect in targets, which can contribute to gaslighting campaigns

 ### FFT & Noise